Trident Seafoods: Environmental record

 In 2011, as part of a consent decree (United States of America v.
 Trident Seafoods Corporation, Civil Action No. 11-1616), Trident Seafoods agreed to pay $2.5 million to resolve alleged Clean Water Act violations, and to invest more than $30 million to build a fish meal plant at a Naknek salmon plant and reduce discharges at Akutan and three other plants.
 Dennis McLerran, then the Environmental Protection Agency (EPA) regional administrator in Seattle, called the settlement a “game changer” that would be better for the environment as well as Trident’s bottom line".
 In February 2019, Trident Seafoods agreed to spend up to $23 million to fix "air pollution issues with its vessels and land-based facilities."
 The company was fined $900,000 by the EPA for violating the Clean Air Act.

-More recently, Trident has invested in implementing Environmental Management Systems and placed significant focus on recruiting and supporting Environmental, Health and Safety experts across its global operations.
-The company invests heavily in the science and technologies required to advance and improve industry fishing practices for efficiency and sustainability.
-This includes fishing gear modification, manufacturing processes, and supporting science-based research and decisions that mitigate climate change and ensure healthy marine ecosystems.

 Philanthropy

-The privately-held company does not disclose the extent of its corporate responsibility and charitable giving initiatives saying only that it focuses on the areas of Environment, Youth and Family, Hunger Relief, and Disease Prevention and Management.
+The privately held company does not disclose the extent of its corporate responsibility and charitable giving initiatives saying only that it focuses on the areas of Environment, Youth and Family, Hunger Relief, and Disease Prevention and Management.

 However, it is known that the company has given donations to the victims of the huge earthquake that hit Japan in 2011.
 Groups who assisted the victims of hurricane Katrina and superstorm Sandy were also supported by Trident.
-The company supported Ukrainian employees during the Russia-Ukraine conflict.
+The company supported Ukrainian employees during the Russo-Ukrainian war.
 A Bundrant Stadium was also built in his high school alma mater in Evansville as well as a Bundrant Media Center.
 The company is a partner with SeaShare, donating food and meals to several food banks.